Gunghasa: Demographics

 As per the 2011 Census of India, Gunghasa had a total population of 6,845 of which 3,631 (53%) were males and 3214 (47%) were females.
 Population below 6 years was 1,009.
 The total number of literates in Gunghasa was 4,435 (75.99% of the population over 6 years).

 Infrastructure

 Gunghasa has an area of 5.05 km2.
 It is 40 km from the district headquarters Dhanbad.
 The nearest railway station is at Gomoh 2 km away.
 Buses are available in the town.
 It has 12 km roads and open drains.
 The two major sources of protected water supply are hand pumps and uncovered wells.
 There are 1,199 domestic electric connections.
 Amongst the medical facilities it has 3 medicine shops.
 Amongst the educational facilities, it has 7 primary schools, 3 middle schools and 2 secondary schools.
 The nearest senior secondary school and general degree college are available at Gomoh.
-Amongst the recreational and cultural facilities, it has 1 cinema theatre.
+Amongst the recreational and cultural facilities, it had 1 cinema theatre which is converted into ITI Institute (Sai ITI).
 It has the branch office of 1 cooperative bank.